jainsambhav91/thesis/README.md

 Understanding the sex offender registry laws, their history, inception and implementation across different states
 -	What are sex offender registry Laws?
--	How are these laws implemented across different states? o	Who is required to register? o	For how long? o	How are sex offenders categorized? o	What restrictions are imposed?
+-	How are these laws implemented across different states?
+..* Who is required to register?
+..*	For how long?
+..*	How are sex offenders categorized?
+..*	What restrictions are imposed?
-♣	Residency restrictions
+  ..*	Residency restrictions
-♣	Mobility restrictions
+  ..*	Mobility restrictions

 Variables to be visualized:
 -	Safety zones [schools, parks, day care centers]